hlaxkar/Movie-Website/README.md

 ### Search Result Page
 When you search for a movie using the search bar, the Search Result Page displays a list of movies matching your query.
 You can click on a movie to view its detailed information on the Movie Detail Page.

-## Screenshots

-- Insert screenshots of the website here to visually demonstrate the various pages and features described above.

 ## UI Design

-The user interface (UI) design of ScreenDuck.com was created by [Your Name].
+The user interface (UI) design of ScreenDuck.com was created by Harshit Laxkar.
 It follows a visually appealing and intuitive layout, with attention to typography, color schemes, and responsive design principles.
 The UI design enhances the user experience and ensures easy navigation throughout the website.

 Note: To insert the actual screenshots and UI design, you can use the appropriate markdown syntax or HTML tags within your documentation.